JeeWeetje/lora-azure-iot-workshop/AzureNodeJs.md

 1. **Go back** to the StreamAnalytics job opening page (select Overview on the left side) and now Select **Outputs**

+2. Select **Add**.

+3. A dropdown in shown.
+Select **Event Hub** as sink.

-2. Select `Add`.
-A dialog to add a new output is shown
+4. A dialog to add a new output is shown

     ![](img/azure-portal-add.png)

-3. Enter `huboutputsink` as Output alias
+5. Enter **huboutputsink** as Output alias

-4. The `Event Hub` is already selected as Sink (if multiple EventHubs are available, check if the right one is selected) and all other fields are automatically filled in with the right Event Hub, `iotworkshop-eh` *Note: in lower case* _(**Warning** What if the EventHub does not show up?
+6. The **Event Hub** is already selected as Sink (if multiple EventHubs are available, check if the right one is selected) and all other fields are automatically filled in with the right Event Hub, **iotworkshop-eh** *Note: in lower case* _(**Warning** What if the EventHub does not show up?
 Add it by hand)_

     ![](img/azure-stream-analytics-add-output.png)

-5. Do not forget to `change` the Format into `Array`. *Note: Our output will generate JSON.
+7. Do not forget to **change** the Format into **Array**. *Note: Our output will generate JSON.
 And multiple lines of JSON are NOW formatted as Array, NOT as separated lines.
 Please double check this again*

-6. Select `Create`
+8. Select **Create**

-7. The Output will be created and the connection to the hub is tested automatically.
+9. The Output will be created and the connection to the hub is tested automatically.

 The output is now defined.
 Let's add the Azure Stream Analytics job query to connect input and output.